raphaelaugustb/raphaelaugustb/README.md

 <br/> - :purple_heart: For now I would to help in projects using my FullStack    Knowledge
 <br/> - :rocket: I’m currently learning Node JS, React JS and React Native at Rocketseat.
-<br/> - 💬 About Me: I've been programming since 2016, I like to play some games and watch Netflix too!
+<br/> - 💬 About Me: I've been programming since 2016, I like to play some <br/>games and watch Netflix too!
 <br/>

  ### Connect with me: